ronnith24/Disaster-Tweet-Identifier/README.md

 # Disaster-Tweet-Identifier
 A model which predicts whether a tweet is related to a disaster or not.
+(Under Development)